 Featured favorite: Cyberpunk 2077 for Stadia

 CD Projekt RED's open-world epic may not be the genre-defining revolution a lot had hoped for, but the Stadia version plays great.
 While the PS4 and Xbox One editions currently suffer from horrible performance issues and tons of bugs, the Stadia version is very comparable to playing on a gaming PC and is arguably the best way to play the game.
 I enjoyed it quite a lot in my review and am excited to see it get better.

 Gather your party: Baldur's Gate 3 (Early Access) for StadiaStaff Pick

-Even though it's still in Early Access, Larian's Baldur's Gate 3 is already shaping up to be another RPG masterpiece from one of the greats of the genre.
+Even though it's still in Early Access, Larian's Baldur's Gate 3 is already shaping up to be another RPG masterpiece from one of the genre's greats.
 The developers behind the critically-acclaimed Divinity: Original Sin series have taken the reins of the iconic Dungeons & Dragons universe in this amazing feast of turn-based tactics and wonderful storytelling.
 It also plays great on Stadia via PC and has surprisingly good controller support.
-It's not on consoles yet so this is the only way to play the game right now without a gaming PC.
+It's not on consoles yet, so this is the only way to play the game right now without a gaming PC.

 Dawn of the Dark Age: Assassin's Creed Valhalla for Stadia